Branth1/Project4/README.md

 To view the individual data sets please follow the link above to the colab code.
 All data links are located in their corresponding sections.

 Note: To determine the time periods of wind and or rain, Project2 was used.
 The link to this project is found under references below.
 For each of the 4 different weather requirements, a minimum or 3 consistent hours was first identified.
-Then a 5 minute window near the middle of the data set was selected for hydrophone data analysis.
-There may be some discrepencies due to the method of selecting these time windows.
+Then a 5-minute window near the middle of the data set was selected for hydrophone data analysis.
+There may be some discrepancies due to the method of selecting these time windows.
 Since the previous project had hour time intervals, it is possible that the weather conditions needed are not present at the time of analysis.

-Additionaly, the earthquake data used to determine the time window was found from the USGS website.
+Additionally, the earthquake data used to determine the time window was found from the USGS website.
 The link is located in references below.

 For additional information on the analysis used please see the link to the code above.